rikosintie/Discovery/README.md

 ### Who is this project for

-Anyone that needs to pull data from HPE Procurve switches.
+Anyone that needs to pull data from HPE Procurve, Cisco IOS or Aruba CX switches.
 You do not need to write any python code.
 Text files are used to configure the information used by the script.

 ----------------------------------------------------------------